chair-dsgt/mip-for-ann/README.md

 ```

 ## MIP Solver
-We use Commercial Mosek, In order to run experiments you will need to have a license file /root/mosek for ubuntu mosek.lic .
+We use the Commercial MOSEK.
+In order to run experiments, a license file mosek.lic is required at location /root/mosek for Ubuntu.
-To use another solver open training/sparsify_model.py #94 and change solver=cp.Mosek to the solver you have (CVXPY is just a wrapper on top of multiple solvers)
+To use another solver, open [sparsify_model.py script](sparsify/sparsify_model.py#L188) and change solver=cp.Mosek to the solver available in the following table (CVXPY is a Python-embedded modeling language for convex optimization problems on top of different solvers).
-### Available Solvers for cvxpy
+### Available Solvers for CVXPY
 |         	| LP 	| QP 	| SOCP 	| SDP 	| EXP 	| MIP 	|
 |---------	|----	|----	|------	|-----	|-----	|-----	|
 | CBC     	| X  	|    	|      	|     	|     	| X   	|